The demand to be authentic is so commonplace that it has lost its meaning.

-Performative authenticity is tied to economic success and social prestige, which means – and this is a further paradoxical feature – that your specialness and self-realisation have to be performed.
-In order for people to distinguish themselves, they must seek attention and visibility, and positively affect others with their self-representations, personal characteristics and quality of life.
+Performative authenticity is tied to economic success and social prestige, which means – and this is a further paradoxical feature – that your specialness and self-realization have to be performed.
+In order for people to distinguish themselves, they must seek attention and visibility and positively affect others with their self-representations, personal characteristics, and quality of life.
 In doing so, they have to take great care that their performance isn’t perceived as staged.
 To be ‘authentic’ – genuine – they have to give the impression that they’re just being themselves.
-The effort has to appear effortless, otherwise it will backfire.
+The effort has to appear effortless, otherwise, it will backfire.

 Marino’s book is called a ‘survival guide’ and what we need to survive might be usefully thought of as distorted pictures of authenticity, including corrupted expressions of the moral ideal itself.
-In his powerful critique The Malaise of Modernity (1991), Taylor argues that our contemporary culture of self-fulfilment and unfettered choice is built, in part, on ‘trivialised’ and ‘self-centred modes’ of authenticity.
-‘Properly understood,’ however, ‘authenticity is not the enemy of demands that emanate from beyond the self’ – demands of society, nature, tradition, God or the bonds of solidarity – ‘it supposes such demands.’
+In his powerful critique The Malaise of Modernity (1991), Taylor argues that our contemporary culture of self-fulfillment and unfettered choice is built, in part, on ‘trivialized’ and ‘self-centered modes’ of authenticity.
+‘Properly understood,’ however, ‘authenticity is not the enemy of demands that emanate from beyond the self’ – demands of society, nature, tradition, God, or the bonds of solidarity – ‘it supposes such demands.’
 To bracket them off, he continues, ‘would be to eliminate all candidates for what matters’.

 If anything, the performative mode pushes the individual further on to herself and within a totalizing environment of the audience and away from stable frameworks and sources of meaning that would be provided by significant others.
-But the problem runs deeper, as the demonstration of specialness and optimised self-development are built into the very standards of success.
-Performative authenticity fosters a detached form of self-awareness that potentially measures everything in terms of its strategic value for visibility, recognition and reward.
-And, knowing the game, it fosters the sceptical sense that everyone else’s actions carry an ulterior, manipulative intent.
+But the problem runs deeper, as the demonstration of specialness and optimized self-development are built into the very standards of success.
+Performative authenticity fosters a detached form of self-awareness that potentially measures everything in terms of its strategic value for visibility, recognition, and reward.
+Knowing the game fosters the skeptical sense that everyone else’s actions carry an ulterior, manipulative intent.
 Just being ourselves becomes a guise, behind which we fashion ourselves to be – in the worldly scale of values – someone who counts.

-The performative mode fosters a profound isolation and sense of insecurity.
-This mode captures how people evaluate themselves and find themselves wanting – they weren’t outgoing enough, positive enough, performing highly enough, moving on from loss or defeat quickly enough, organising their intimate relations contractually enough.
-They weren’t ‘special’, but ordinary – in dread of being labelled ‘losers’.
+The performative mode fosters profound isolation and a sense of insecurity.
+This mode captures how people evaluate themselves and find themselves wanting – they weren’t outgoing enough, positive enough, performing highly enough, moving on from loss or defeat quickly enough, organizing their intimate relations contractually enough.
+They weren’t ‘special’, but ordinary – in dread of being labeled ‘losers’.
 We can confirm Reckwitz’s claim that the demand to stand out and prove your worth is ‘a systematic generator of disappointment that does much to explain today’s high levels of psychological disorder’.